top of page

 As a child she dreams of exploring the world, of becoming a sculptress and a psychiatrist/criminologist.

-Eventually she graduates in Sciences and Technologies of Fashion, and for more than ten years she works as a fashion and graphic designer in Italy and abroad - fulfilling her desire to travel, discovering new cultures and new points of view - and as a teacher and consultant in fashion academies.
-When busy designing her collections, she mostly listens to serial killers' documentaries.
-To focus better, she says.
+Eventually she graduates in Sciences and Technologies of Fashion, and for more than ten years she works as a fashion designer in Italy and abroad - fulfilling her desire to travel, discovering new cultures

-While working in the majestic city of Istanbul, She attends a jewellery course finding a new way to express her visions and inner contrasts.
+She explores new techniques and materials, expanding her artistic vocabulary and finding a new way to express her visions and inner contrasts.

-In her work she combines the use of raw up-recycled metals with the delicacy of her work to create a collection of poetic jewels and objects inspired by nature and human fragility.
+In her work she combines the use of raw up-recycled metals with the delicacy of her illustrations

 She loves free spirits and broken souls.
+And cats.

 Meet The Team